 d.
 If the President does not serve as Board Chair, he or she shall have the authority to add items to the board meeting agendas after consulting with the Board Chair;

 e.
 Except as noted in 1.g, select committee chairs and other members that he or she is entitled to appoint, as well as other appointments authorized by these Bylaws and the Operating Regulations after consulting with the Chair or Vice Chair.
-The President may likewise terminate appointments made by the President for good cause upon written notice to the appointees and the other officers;
+The President may likewise terminate appointments made by the President for good cause upon written notice to the appointees and the other officers.
+When a Presidential appointment requires Board approval, the Board shall vote on such approval no later than ninety (90) days after notice of the appointment is made; if no vote is held within ninety (90) days, the appointment will be deemed approved;

 f.
 Comply with all responsibilities assigned under World Athletics bylaws, including serving as a delegate at the World Athletics General Assembly.